signalogic/SigSRF_SDK/README.md

 SigSRF supports encapsulated streams, specifically ASN.1 DER encoded HI3 intercept streams.
 Additional encapsulated stream support is planned.

-For information on HI3 intercept decoding with OpenLI example pcaps, see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.
+For information on HI3 intercept decoding with <a href="https://openli.nz" target="_blank">OpenLI</a> example pcaps, see the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.

 <a name="Multithreaded"></a>
 ## Multithreaded for High Performance